-The Narragansett Water Division's rate structure is approved by the Town Council as an Ordinance of the Town of Narragansett.
-The rate structure includes a minimum charge which is based upon the size of the meter and a consumption charge.
+The Narragansett Water Division's rate structure is approved by the Town Council as an Ordinance of the meter and a consumption charge.
 The minimum charge includes 6,000 cubic feet (44,800 gallons) per year.
 After exceeding the minimum, use of a three-step increasing block rate is charged for the consumption as follows: